1. Think 4 A’s = Four negative symptoms of schizophrenia.

 T=Timing/duration.
 When does your pain start and how long does it last?

 This is a common set of questions for nurses to ask to assess pain.
 Although the severity is important.
-If a patient has pain, it is necessary to assess what could be causing it in order to provide nursing interventions and provide a good report to an attending.
+If a patient has pain, it is necessary to assess what could be causing it to provide nursing interventions and provide a good report to an attending.

 6. BBEDDS = How to describe wounds